GU-CLASP/GU-CLASP.github.io/_people/sylvie-saget/index.md

 - Responsible conception and design methods

-- Social agents as tools in psychology
+- Social agents as tools simulating and testing theories of human intelligence

 For more info please visit
 [her LinkedIn profile](https://www.linkedin.com/in/sylviesaget/).